 Principles of Wiccan Belief

-This list of beliefs was created by the Council to offer a unified document outlining the basic beliefs of Wiccans.
+This list of beliefs was created by the 1974 Council of American Witches to offer a unified document outlining the basic beliefs of Wiccans.
 Although left intentionally vague to be inclusive of a variety of paths, the primary purpose of the document was to help dispel myths of the religion.

 In seeking to be inclusive, we do not wish to open ourselves to the destruction of our group by those on self-serving power trips, or to philosophies and practices contradictory to those principles.
 In seeking to exclude those whose ways are contradictory to ours, we do not want to deny participation with us to any who are sincerely interested in our knowledge and beliefs, regardless of race, color, sex, age, national or cultural origins, or sexual preference.

 We practice rites to attune ourselves with the natural rhythm of life forces marked by the phases of the Moon and the seasonal Quarters and Cross Quarter.

 We recognize that our intelligence gives us a unique responsibility toward our environment.
 We seek to live in harmony with Nature, in ecological balance offering fulfillment to life and consciousness within an evolutionary concept.

 We acknowledge a depth of power far greater than that apparent to the average person.
 Because it is far greater than ordinary, it is sometimes called supernatural, but we see it as lying within that which is naturally potential to all.